kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-financial-results.md

 Welcome to the breakdown of Google's expenses.
 You probably already realized that this is where Alphabet's and Google have the biggest issue lying ahead of them, and they will need to handle that sooner or later.
 Growth in expenses higher than revenue cannot continue forever.

 If you remember the revenue growth drivers like mobile search and Youtube traffic, these are also **reasons why a proportion of the cost of revenues increased.** In its annual earning report Alphabet is even warning about this going forward.

+For example one of the reasons why an increase in mobile search means more traffic acquisition costs (TAC) for **Google is that it** <a href=https://www.cnbc.com/2019/02/12/goldman-sachs-apple-dependent-on-google-for-services-revenue.html>

+**probably pays $9.5 billion to Apple**</a> just to keep Google as a default search engine in Apple products.

 Let's look at the breakdown of Alphabets expenses and their growth.
 Most of the items are growing above the revenue growth rate of 23%.
 There are two lines which are increasing by a growth rate that is in line with revenue growth or below and those are "Cost of revenue - TAC" and "General and administrative."